TharinduDR/tharindudr.github.io/index.md

 title: About me
 cover: false
 ---
-I am a lecturer at the School of Informatics and Digital Engineering, Aston University.
+I am an Assistant Professor at the [School of Computing and Communications](https://www.lancaster.ac.uk/scc/), Lancaster University where I work with [UCREL NLP Group](https://ucrel.lancs.ac.uk/), [Data Science Institute](https://www.lancaster.ac.uk/dsi/) and [Security Lancaster](https://www.lancaster.ac.uk/security-lancaster/).

-Previously I was a lecturer at the University of Wolverhampton and a member of the Research Group on Computational Linguistics (RGCL), affiliated with the Research Institute of Information and Language Processing (RIILP).
+I received my PhD in Computer Science from University of Wolverhampton where I was affiliated with the Research Group in Computational Linguistics.

-I hold a PhD in Computer Science from the University of Wolverhampton, which I defended in 2021.
-As a PhD student, I worked on applying deep learning-based text similarity models for applications in translation technology under the supervision of [Prof Ruslan Mitkov](https://researchers.wlv.ac.uk/R.Mitkov) and [Prof Constantin Orasan](https://dinel.org.uk/).
+My research focuses on developing Machine Learning (ML) approaches for Natural Language Processing (NLP) tasks, particularly emphasising NLP for Social Good.
+My work has various applications such as machine translation, social media analytics (i.e. hate speech detection, misinformation detection) and text adaptation.

-I serve as a program committee member of multiple conferences.
-I am also a co-organiser of the shared task on [Hate Speech and Offensive Content Identification in English and Indo-Aryan Languages (HASOC)](https://hasocfire.github.io/hasoc/2022/index.html) from 2021.
+**Activities**

-My research focuses on various aspects of machine learning driven approaches to natural language processing, with a particular interest in multilingual models and explainable machine learning.
-My work has diverse applications such as translation quality estimation, social media data mining, offensive language identification, information extraction and digital humanities.
+I served as an area chair in LREC-COLING 2024.
+I am in the programming committee of major NLP/ ML conferences.
+I served as the research: technical track chair in [EAMT 2023](https://events.tuni.fi/eamt23/).
+I am the programme committee co-chair in [NeTTT 2024](https://nettt-conference.com/).
+I have organised multiple shared tasks such as HASOC and MLSP.